The Only Watchmaker Is Physics

 - Richard Dawkins

 Richard Dawkins sees the origins of life and the driving force of complexity within nature as being driven by natural selection.
 Natural selection, in turn, is somehow powered by the “blind forces of physics.”
-Though he doesn’t know how natural selection got started, he says that it was physics that ultimately did it.
+Though he doesn’t know how natural selection got started, he says it was physics that ultimately did it.

 This point of view, that everything that is complex was somehow caused by something smaller and simpler, is often called scientific reductionism.
 It’s the idea that consciousness emerged from biology, which emerged from chemistry, which emerged from physics.

 The idea of scientific reductionism sounded great in the late 1800s.
 Charles Darwin had just published On the Origin of the Species, which described the evolution of species from the simple to the complex.
 Thomas Huxley had just declared that all living cells (plant and animal) are composed of protoplasm and scientific publications about protoplasm being the “only living substance” were all the rage.
 Scientists were even maintaining that life could come from inorganic matter.

 All of this seemed to make sense – big things were composed of simpler smaller things, which were composed of even simpler smaller things, and so on.
 In their universe where matter and energy had no beginning or end, all of this was great science.
 The only problem was, in reality, things just aren’t that simple.

 Over 100 years later, it now seems that matter and energy did have a beginning, though we really don’t know how.
 Physics includes a system of complex finely tuned laws, though we don’t know their source.
 Chemistry does support biology (life), but we don’t know how life got started.
 Cells don’t just consist of a nucleus and protoplasm; they’re incredibly complex and require purposeful information to function.
 And, human consciousness is still a mystery.
 So, is physics the only watchmaker?
 If it is, no one really knows how or why.